Azure/Azure-Sentinel/Playbooks/PaloAlto-PAN-OS/Playbooks/PaloAlto-PAN-OS-BlockIP/readme.md

  ## Summary

-This playbook allows blocking/unblocking IPs in PaloAlto, using **IP Groups**.
+This playbook allows blocking/unblocking IPs in PaloAlto, using **Address Object Groups**.
 This allows to make changes on predefined address group, which is attached to predefined security policy rule.

 When a new Sentinel incident is created, this playbook gets triggered and performs below actions: